sanus-solutions/sanus-solutions-server/README.md

 3. You might have to do: ```iptables -I INPUT -p tcp --dport 5000 -j ACCEPT``` to allow port 5000 traffic for Flask.   -->

 # Sending requests to the local server
-* Check the local server's ip address in the router configuration page, and use that address in your request url.
+* Check the local server's ip address in the router configuration page, and use that address in your request url in camera node clients.
-* Flask runs on port 5000 by default.
-* TF serving runs on port 8500 by default.